fudanchii/imtomu-rs/README.md

 sandbox
 ---
-In sandbox folder there's a demo to show how use capacitive touch input, to turn on green led alternating with the red led.
+In sandbox folder there's a demo to show how to use capacitive touch input to turn on green led alternating with the red led.